mayorofdata/PowerBI-Visualization-Projects/README.md

 # PowerBI Visualization Projects
 ## Background
-In this repository, we go over some of the visualizations I've created personally and by participating in London Business Analytics Group Projects sing PowerBI.
+In this repository, we go over some of the visualizations I've created personally and by participating in London Business Analytics Group Projects using PowerBI.

 ## Examples
 Below are some of the project previews.
 Click on the links to view the full description of the each project